About Tong Tong Fair

 The Tong Tong Fair (1959) in The Hague is the biggest Eurasian fair in the world.

 The event is a sensory stimulating blend of cultural festival, exhibition and food fest rolled into one, held in an archipelago of tents and stands.
-One of the biggest attractions is the Tong Tong Festival, with hundreds of performances spread over 12 days.
+One of the biggest attractions is the Tong Tong Festival, with hundreds of performances spread.
 The daily entry ticket for the Tong Tong Fair also includes a theatre pass for the Tong Tong Festival.

 So, if you don’t have the time or money to travel all the way to Southeast Asia, come to the Tong Tong Fair in The Hague and imagine that you are in the East.
 The Tong Tong Fair comprises the immense Grand Pasar, the famous East-West exhibition with hundreds of stands offering Eastern merchandise and food.
 Many of the exhibitors come all the way from Indonesia especially for the event; a growing number come from Vietnam and Malaysia.
 Equally famous is the Food Court with dozens of restaurants and ‘warungs’; it is one of the biggest of its kind in Europe.